RyanNolan1/fuel-price-checker-v2/README.md

 3. Click "Sort By Distance" to order the list of fuel stations by nearest first
 4. Click "Sort By Price" to order the list of fuel stations by cheapest fuel first

-Please note only post codes with an "A" will work in the free API key
+Please note only post codes with an "A" will work with the free API key